 The Marshall University Winter Jazz Festival is one of the oldest collegiate jazz festival in North America.
 Founded in 1969, the festival is held in February of each year and features performance by the tri-state areas finest middle school and high school jazz ensembles along with clinics and performances by world-renown jazz artists.
 High school & middle school jazz ensembles and combos of any size are invited to participate.
 Each group will receive feedback and have the opportunity to work with and witness some of the best professional jazz musicians in the country.
 Past guest artists include Steve Turre, Ashlin Parker, Jim Snidero, The Sean Jones Quintet, & The Stan Kenton Orchestra.

-The festival begins on Friday, February 22 with performances by middle and high school jazz bands, each of which will receive a clinic from adjudicators Pete Mills, Rick Tolbert, Danny Cecil, or Nick Vassar.
-Friday afternoon and evening highlights include a masterclass by Rob Parton and performances by MU Jazz Combo I, the MU Jazz Ensemble I with special guest Rob Parton (trumpet), and the premiere performance of Huntington’s own Jewel City Jazz Orchestra.
-The festival will continue on Saturday, February 23 with more school band performances and clinics in the morning and afternoon.
-Saturday afternoon and evening highlights include a second masterclass by Rob Parton and performances by the Thundering Herd All-Star Big Band, and our featured guests The Columbus Jazz Orchestra under the direction of Mr. Parton.
+The festival begins on Friday, February 21 with performances by middle and high school jazz bands, each of which will receive a clinic from adjudicators Ed Bingham, Rick Tolbert, Danny Cecil, or Nick Vassar.
+Friday afternoon and evening highlights include a masterclass by Monika Herzig and performances by MU Jazz Combo I, the MU Jazz Ensemble I with special guest Monika Herzig (piano), and Huntington’s own Jewel City Jazz Orchestra.
+The festival will continue on Saturday, February 22 with more school band performances and clinics in the morning and afternoon.
+Saturday afternoon and evening highlights include a second masterclass by Monika Herzig and performances by the Thundering Herd All-Star Big Band, and our featured group The Time Flies.

 Select students and sections will receive outstanding soloist and section awards at a brief awards ceremony held during the evening concerts.

-To register your jazz ensemble or combo for the festival, please click the button below.
-Application deadline is January 31, 2019.
-At the current time, festival registration is closed.
+To register your jazz ensemble or combo for the festival, please click the link below.
+Application deadline is January 31, 2020.

 Thundering Herd All-Star Big Band Nominations